dcunited001/dcunited001.github.io/_drafts/ragnarok-star.md

           THE SPHERICAL SHAPE OF THE WORLD...
           - (the ignorance of columbus is perhaps the greatest lie of western "history")
+      - There are 3 monsters: a land, sea and air monster (sound familiar?)
+        - the sea monster is Jormungand, the snake
+        - the land monster is Fenrir, the wolf
+        - third monster (maybe i'm off on this?)
+      - Thor is poisoned by jormungand's bite, but successfully destroys him

 ### Ragnarok was pre-literary futurism